bradgough/labs/HYCU/hycu_lab.rst

 EXERCISE 1 - INITIAL DEPLOYMENT
 +++++++++++++++++++++++++++++++

-Objective:	Create HYCU backup controller VM.
+Objective: Create a HYCU backup controller VM.

 Prerequisites:	HYCU VM available in Prism Image Configurator.

 1. Start by adding a new virtual machine in Prism by clicking “Create VM”.

-2. Configure VM name and compute details.
+2. Configure the VM, name and compute details.

   - 2x vCPUs
   - 2x CORES